-Now that you know the answer to the question, "How long does it take to get a master's in education?" it's helpful to know what key criteria to look for as you research which university and M.Ed. program is the best fit for your needs and goals:
+Knowing how long it will take to get a master's in education is helpful if you're trying to plan out the next steps in your career, but the time investment isn't the only reason to consider.
+You should also know what other key criteria to look for as you research which university's M.Ed. program is the best fit for your needs and goals.

-- Flexibility that fits your life: Teachers work long hours in the classroom and take home additional work grading papers and preparing lessons.
-Finding a flexible program with online, evening and/or weekend classes so you have the options you need to fit your busy schedule.
+Teachers work long hours in the classroom and take home extra work grading papers and preparing lessons.
+Finding a flexible program with online, evening, and/or weekend classes can give you more options to help you fit the demands of an advanced degree into your busy schedule.

-- Experienced faculty: As a teacher yourself, you know great teachers can enhance an education.
-Look for professors who are industry specialists and who understand the challenges and changes today's teachers face.
+As a teacher yourself, you know that great teachers can enhance a student's education.
+Look for professors who understand the challenges and changes today's teachers face.

-- University and program-level accreditation: Before enrolling in a master's degree program, make sure that the school and program are accredited.
-AIU, for example, is regionally accredited by the Higher Learning Commission, and its M.Ed. program was awarded TEAC initial accreditation by the Inquiry Brief Commission of Council for the Accreditation of Educator Preparation (CAEP).
+Before enrolling in a master's degree program, make sure the school and program are both properly accredited.
+For example, AIU is regionally accredited by the Higher Learning Commission, and our M.Ed. program was awarded TEAC initial accreditation by the Inquiry Brief Commission of the Council for the Accreditation of Educator Preparation (CAEP).

-No doubt about it, there's plenty of incentive for teachers to earn their master's degree in education sooner rather than later.
-It's important to keep in mind that one-year master's degree programs can be comprehensive and challenging.
-But just like teaching, they can really be worth the extra effort.
+It is important to keep in mind that one-year master's degree programs can be comprehensive and challenging.
+However, just like teaching, they can be worth the extra effort.

 *Note: AIU's M.Ed. program does not provide teacher certification.

 American InterContinental University cannot guarantee employment or salary.
 For important information about the educational debt, earnings, and completion rates of students who attended these programs, go to www.aiuniv.edu/disclosures.
 Financial aid is available for those who qualify.